StardustCollective/NodeCloud/scripts/uploadP12/windows/ReadMe.md

 * Incorrect server fingerprint → script fixes it automatically
 * SSH key won’t authenticate → script shows the reason and offers alternatives
 * PuTTY key detected → script auto-converts it
+* Forgot your `.p12` alias → the script prints the alias (friendlyName) right after password verification and reminds you again at the end, so you can write it down

 Most issues resolve themselves automatically.